MissingDeadlines/iolite/iolite_docs/plugins/lua.rst

 Called precisely once during a script's lifetime.

 This function is called once when the script becomes active.
-This can either be when a world is loaded or if, e.g., an entity with an attached script component gets spawned.
-Here you can set up additional resources and variables for your script.
+Scripts become active when, e.g., a world is loaded or if an entity with an attached script component gets spawned.
+This is the right place to set up additional resources and variables for your script.

 .. code-block:: lua